FixedEffects/FixedEffectModels.jl/README.md

 2. Obtain the coefficients `b` by solving the (usually sparse) system `Xb = y - e`.

-Contrary to the usual OLS formula, this method dos not require to construct the matrix `X'X`
+Contrary to the usual OLS formula, this method does not require the construction of the matrix `X'X`

 References